Estate Planning, Probate & Elder Law Services.

 The Out-of-Hospital DNR (Do Not Resuscitate) sets forth your wish that no life-sustaining treatment be given to you should your medical condition require it.
 It works like the Medical Directive, except that it applies out of the hospital.

 Administering the estate of a friend or family member can be time consuming and emotionally draining.
 Handling the details of an estate can be particularly hard if you are grieving the loss of a loved one or if there is disagreement within the family.
 We represent clients who need to go through the probate process seeking admission of a will and appointment as an executor or an administrator or as a Muniment of Title, and, if you have not planned adequately, the more complicated and costly processes such as heirship determination and overcoming the running of limitations.
 We assist with the notices, reporting and any hearings or trials that may be required.

 Schedule Your Estate Planning Consultation.

 If you are looking for caring counsel, plain language and professional guidance, let's talk about estate planning.
 We want you to understand your options, and create your best plan.
-Call today and ask how you may receive a complimentary consultation!
+Call today and schedule an initial consultation!

 Magnolia, TX 77354